Erfan7bt/MHBF/README.md

 # Models of Hogher Brain Function
 TU Berlin - Prof. Dr. Sprekeler

-* programming tutorial assginments
+This is a private repositor for storing the assignments of the porgramming tutorial of the course Models of Higher Brain Function.

+## list of the assignment and brief description of each topic will be added.

+1.